-In retail – and particularly online retail – your average order value is the amount of income you bring in per transaction, averaged out across all the orders customers successfully complete at your store.
+In both online business and face-to-face retail, your customers’ average order value represents the typical amount of income you bring in per transaction.
+This figure is normally given as a mean average across all sales: in other words, it represents the average customer spend per purchase, averaged out across all the successfully completed orders made at your store.

 Why is it important to increase average order value?

-Revenue and profits both increase, as customers are spending more in a single transaction
+- Revenue and profits will both increase, as customers are spending more in a single transaction.

-Marketing becomes more cost-effective, showing as increased ROI for your outreach spend
+- Marketing efforts become more cost-effective, showing increased ROI for your outreach spend.

-The latter is an especially important factor to bear in mind when developing strategies to increase average order value.
-In short, it’s typically much easier (and cheaper!) to retain existing customers while increasing their average spend than it is to attract brand new clients who aren’t already buying from you.
+The last point above is an especially important one to bear in mind when developing strategies to increase average order value.
+Regardless of the type of products or services you’re selling, it’s almost always easier (and cheaper!) to retain an existing customer base – while increasing their average spend – than it is to attract brand new clients who aren’t already buying from you.

 Offer finance options

-We’ve all been in situations where we’ve been happy to spend a little more in order to benefit from free shipping, especially when it would’ve cost us almost the same either way.
-Most customers will happily add extra items to their basket in this scenario, as the perceived value of physical goods they receive is generally higher than that of intangibles like postage.
+We’ve all been in situations where we’ve been happy to spend a little more in order to benefit from free shipping, especially when it would’ve cost us almost the same total amount either way.
+Most customers will happily add extra items to their basket to avoid any shipping costs, as the perceived value of physical goods they receive is generally higher than that of intangibles like postage.

 Create bundle deals

-Another compelling way to increase AOV is to offer reductions on one or more products when bought together with another full-priced item.
-This is a particularly effective strategy if you’re able to bundle together items that have an obvious thematic link, or that ‘work together’ in some direct and practical way.
+Another compelling way to increase AOV is to offer reductions on one or more additional products when bought together with another full-priced item.
+Product bundling is a particularly effective strategy if you’re able to group together goods, items and services that have an obvious thematic link to larger purchases, or even complementary products that work together in some direct and practical way, within a single transaction.

 % off over a certain spend

-A basic but fairly potent approach is to simply provide a money off coupon for spends above a certain threshold.
-In most cases, customers will be driven to add additional items to their order if their basket is already close to this threshold; again, it’s about perceived value, rather than just the raw transaction cost.
+A basic but fairly potent way to imply a more aggressive approach to product pricing strategy is simply to provide money off coupons for spends above a certain spend threshold.
+In most cases, customers will be driven to add additional items to their order if their basket total is already close to this tipping point; again, it’s about perceived value, rather than just the raw transaction cost.

 Cross-sell your stock